* * *

 Born into a musical family in Charlotte NC, Ryan first started playing the organ at age eight.
 He earned a Bachelor of Music degree with academic honors from the Cleveland Institute of Music where he studied organ, improvisation, and church music with Todd Wilson.
 During his undergraduate studies, he was awarded the Henry Fusner Prize for outstanding achievement in the Cleveland Institute of Music’s organ department, and also assisted Todd Wilson at The Church of the Covenant as Student Intern in Music.
 As a student of David Higgs, Ryan received a Master of Music degree from the Eastman School of Music where he also studied improvisation with William Porter and conducting with William Weinert.
 Additionally, he holds the highest-ranking professional certification from the American Guild of Organists, the revered Fellow certificate, as well as the Choirmaster certificate for which he received the Choirmaster Prize.

-Ryan serves as Associate Director of Music within one of the largest music programs in the national Episcopal Church at Christ Church in Greenwich CT where his passions for conducting, performing and teaching combine with his love of sacred music.
-Among Christ Church’s nine choirs, he directs the adult choir in choral Masses and concerts, and assists with the Choir of Men & Boys and the Girls Choir.
+Ryan serves as Director of Music and Organist at St. Michael and All Angels Episcopal Church in Dallas, TX where his passions for conducting, performing and teaching combine with his love of sacred music at the country's second largest Episcopal church.
+At St. Michael, he directs the adult choirs, oversees a growing chorister program, established the professional Compline Choir, and heads the Saint Michael Presents concert series.
+He most recently served as Associate Director of Music within one of the largest music programs in the Episcopal Church at Christ Church in Greenwich CT .
+Among Christ Church’s nine choirs, he directed the adult choir in choral Masses and concerts, and assisted with the Choir of Men & Boys and the Girls Choir.
 He has previously held director, conducting and organist positions at St. John Cantius Church in Chicago IL and St. Anne Church in Rochester NY where he was additionally Artistic Director of the Music at St. Anne concert series, and University Organist at the University of Rochester.
 During his two seasons as Visiting Artist at St. James Cathedral in Chicago IL, his solo organ accompaniment transcription of the Brahms Ein Deutsches Requiem, Op.
 45, performed live in concert with the St. James Cathedral Choir (Bruce Barber, conductor), was showcased on the Friday night “Music in Chicago” program of Chicago’s Classical Music Station, WFMT.

 Copyright 2017, M. Jonathan Ryan.
 All Rights Reserved.